spendright/scrape-campaigns/README.md

  * score: a numerical score, where higher is better.
 Used with min_score and max_score.
  * grade: a US-style letter grade (e.g. A-, C+).
 Also works for A-E rating systems such as used on [rankabrand](http://rankabrand.org/) and [CDP](https://www.cdp.net/)
  * rank: a ranking, where 1 is best.
 Used with num_ranked.
- * description: a free-form description that works as a rating (e.g. "Cannot recommend")
+ * description: a free-text description that works as a rating (e.g. "Cannot recommend")
- * caveat: useful information that is tangential to the main purpose of the campaign (e.g. "high in mercury" for a campaign about saving fisheries).
+ * caveat: free-text useful information that is tangential to the main purpose of the campaign (e.g. "high in mercury" for a campaign about saving fisheries).

 We try to clean up any obvious formatting issues in the source data, but there isn't any attempt to *normalize* the data; some campaigns may put "Inc." after